shumphrey/fugitive-gitlab.vim/README.md

 Install it as you would install [fugitive.vim][]
 (you will also need [fugitive.vim][] installed)

-To use private gitlab repositories add the following to your .vimrc
+To use private GitLab repositories add the following to your .vimrc

     let g:fugitive_gitlab_domains = ['https://my.gitlab.com']

-fugitive command `:GBrowse` will now work with gitlab URLs.
+Fugitive command `:GBrowse` will now work with GitLab URLs.

 [Curl](http://curl.haxx.se/) is required for features that use the GitLab API (i.e., `:GBrowse` doesn't need it).